 Let's talk a little about product teams who could use a product roadmap framework.
 Maybe they have created a roadmap already, they have a document that everybody's working on, but the product leaders -- the various product managers and the internal stakeholders -- have habitually disagreed on what the prioritization should be.
-You create the document and then you go into a meeting and you bring your whole internal team there.
+You create the document and then you go into a meeting and you bring your whole internal team there (even the newly onboarded employees).
 You start to discuss, "Oh, this is what we should do, right?"
 And you find out that there is rampant disagreement and you end up debating like crazy.
 Often this can happen because you don't have a clear view of the goals of your product and the goals of your roadmap.
 When you don't have that -- if things are unclear and you're not all speaking the same language -- a framework can be really helpful.

 A Product Vision Based on Customer Needs